A multiparameter integral inequality for the dyadic maximal operator and applications: A first application of Theorem 1.1

 is true, where $\delta^{'}_k=\left(\frac{\int_k^1 \left(\frac{1}{t} \int_0^t h \right)^p\; dt}{\int_k^1 h^p}\right)^{\frac{1}{p}}$, or that

 for any $h$ and $k\in (0,1]$ as above.

-Inequality \eqref{eq:6p12} and its sharpness gives us even more information for the geometric behaviour of $\mc M_{\mc T}$ because of the appearance of the free parameter $k\in(0,1]$ which is invoked under the condition $\delta_k\leq \omega_p \left(\frac{f^p}{F} \right)$.
-Note at last that in view of Theorem 2.1, the validity and sharpness of inequality \eqref{eq:6p12} for $k=1$, gives the results in \cite{10}, that is the determination of the Bellman function of two variables for $\mc M_{\mc T}$.
+Inequality (\ref{eq:4p12}) (or equivalently (\ref{eq:4p10})) and its sharpness gives us even more information for the geometric behaviour of $\mc M_{\mc T}$ because of the appearance of the free parameter $k\in(0,1]$ which is invoked under the condition $\delta_k\leq \omega_p \left(\frac{f^p}{F} \right)$.
+We turn now to applications of (\ref{eq:1p9}) to the study of the Bellman function $B_{p,q}^{\mc T}(f,A,F)$.
+For this purpose we first find the domain of definition of this Bellman function as is presented right below.